 Find Shelter in the Wilderness

-Ideally, you want your shelter to be small, low profile, and hard for curious animals to spot.
-This will also make it difficult for rescuers to see you, however.
+Once you have found shelter, ideally, you want your shelter to be small, low profile, and hard for curious animals to spot.
+However, this will also make it difficult for rescuers to see you.
 Therefore, light a fire if you are able, or leave a written message for searchers nearby with arrows to your hiding place.